TCG Announces New Appointments To Board Of Directors

-Members of TCG's board serve three two-year terms.
-Board officers serve terms of one-year, concurrent with the fiscal year of July 1, 2013 to June 30, 2014.
+Members of TCG's board serve up to three two-year terms.
+Board officers serve terms of one-year, renewable, and concurrent with the fiscal year of July 1, 2019 to June 30, 2020.
+Learn more about the TCG Board here: http://www.tcg.org/about/board.cfm.